Hotell/blogposts/2021/shipping-library-types-series/rollup-your-types/blogpost.md

 ---

 If you're writing a JavaScript library or application, you'll definitely need some kind of bundler.
 There are various options on the market, most familiar are probably webpack and rollup.
-Webpack is mostly used for apps and rollup for libraries although although both can be used for the opposite thing.
+Webpack is mostly used for apps and rollup for libraries although both can be used for the opposite thing.
 Because we're talking about shipping libraries lets focus on Rollup.

 > NOTE: this article will not go through how to configure [Rollup](https://rollupjs.org/guide/en/) or how it works in detail